cakephp/docs/en/core-libraries/helpers/form.rst

     The form element is also returned with a DOM ID.
 The ID is generated using the name of the model, and the name of the controller action, CamelCased.
-If I were to call ``create()`` inside a UsersController view, I’d see something like the following output in the rendered view:
+If I were to call ``create()`` inside a UsersController view, I'd see something like the following output in the rendered view:

     .. code-block:: html